hdc-arizona/roundtrip/README.md

 ## Roundtrip

-An interface for loading javascript (notably D3 visualizations) into Jupyter Notebooks.
+An interface for loading Javascript (notably D3 visualizations) into Jupyter Notebooks.
 Supports transferring data from Python Jupyter cells to Javascript—and back.

 - [Getting Started](#Getting-Started)